kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

 Users can confirm that the feature is active and functioning by inspecting the status fields exposed by the controller.
 Specifically:
 - Check the HPA condition to verify if `ExternalMetricFallbackActive` is currently active
 - Check `.status.currentMetrics[].external.fallbackActive` to verify if fallback is currently active
-- Check `.status.currentMetrics[].external.consecutiveFailureCount` to see the current failure count
+- Check `.status.currentMetrics[].external.firstFailureTime` to see when failures started

 Moreover, users can verify the feature is working properly through events on the HPA object:
-- When fallback activates: Normal `ExternalMetricFallbackActivated` "Fallback activated for external metric 'queue_depth' after 3 consecutive failures, using fallback replica count: 10"
+- When fallback activates: Normal `ExternalMetricFallbackActivated` "Fallback activated for external metric 'queue_depth' after 3m0s of consecutive failures, using fallback replica count: 10"

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?